 On May 29, 2015 after three years of negotiations the Free Trade Agreement between the Eurasian Economic Union and its Member States, of the one part, and the Socialist Republic of Viet Nam, of the other part, was signed.
 The Agreement entered into force on October 5, 2016, and provides for significant reduction or abolishment of import duties on almost all key positions of Belarusian exports to Vietnam.

 On October 25, 2019 the Agreement on Economic and Trade cooperation between the Eurasian Economic Union and its Member States, of the one part, and the People's Republic of China, of the one part, and on October 27, 2019 the Interim Agreement leading to formation of a free trade area between the EAEU and its Member States, of the one part, and the Islamic Republic of Iran, of the other part, have entered into force.
 The Agreements were signed on May 17, 2018 during the Astana Economic Forum.

 In 2019, the EAEU Member States completed negotiations on conclusion of the free trade agreements with Singapore and Serbia.
 The Free Trade Agreement between the Eurasian Economic Union and its Member States, of the one part, and the Republic of Serbia, of the other part, entered into force on July 10, 2021.
-The Agreement with Singapore is expected to enter into force in 2022 after the completion of ratification procedures by all the EAEU Member States.
+The Agreement with Singapore is expected to enter into force after the completion of ratification procedures by all the EAEU Member States.

 — Most-Favoured-Nation Treatment (MFN)